Smartphone Presence Reduces Our Brain Capacity, Study Finds

 The test result shows that participants who left their smartphone in the other room outperformed those who brought their smartphone.
 This concluded that even the sheer presence of smartphone has significant effect to our cognitive capacity.

-Nowadays in the U.S., according to the latest research from Pew Research Center, 77 percent of the Americans used smartphone as their way to access the internet.
-Moreover, in the 18- to 29-year age group, 92 percent of them are avid smartphone users.
+Nowadays in the U.S., according to the latest research from Pew Research Center, 77 percent of the Americans used a smartphone as their way to access the internet.
+Moreover, in the 18-to 29-year age group, 92 percent of them are avid smartphone users.
 This shows that smartphone is nearly pervasive in the today’s American lifestyle.

 The ubiquitous presence of smartphone needs to be reduced to allow our brain to function at full capacity.
-According to professor Ward’s research, aside from significantly reducing our brain capacity, a simple presence of smartphone also impairs cognitive functioning.
+According to Professor Ward’s research, aside from significantly reducing our brain capacity, a simple presence of smartphone also impairs cognitive functioning.
 In their conscious mind, people may not think about the smartphone, but their subconscious mind keeps telling them to think about something else other than their smartphone.
 This subconscious process inhibits the full capacity of cognitive resources.

 “We see a linear trend that suggests that as the smartphone becomes more noticeable, participants’ available cognitive capacity decreases.”